DIY Guide to Fly Fishing Valley Creek in Southeast Pennsylvania

 Fishing Regulations

-Valley Creek is managed under Catch-and-Release – All Tackle regulations with the exception of the river reach in Valley Forge National Park where the use of bait is prohibited.
+Valley Creek is managed under Catch-and-Release—All-Tackle regulations except the river reach in Valley Forge National Park, where the use of bait is prohibited.

 Trip Planning Tips